Creatures of Light and Darkness: Publisher's error

-At the time the novel was published, Doubleday did not remainder its unsold science fiction when its sales cycle was complete; instead, it simply destroyed the unsold copies.
+During the era when the novel was published, Doubleday did not remainder its unsold science fiction when its sales cycle was complete; instead, the publisher simply destroyed the unsold copies.
 After Creatures of Life and Darkness was issued in paperback, Doubleday mishandled its inventory, causing most of the print run of Zelazny's next novel, the just-published Nine Princes in Amber, to be destroyed in error.